• Products

 The Cost of Aging in Your Home Vs. an Assisted Living Community

 Remodeling expenses may be only a portion of the costs to age in your home.
-For example, if you need full-time home healthcare, it can cost over $50,000 a year.4
+For example, if you need full-time home health aide, the average cost is $75,504 a year.**

 Even though an aging-in-place remodel might cost thousands of dollars, it may be worth it.
-The national average annual cost of assisted living is $54,000, and $108,405 per person for nursing home care.4
+The national average annual cost of assisted living is $64,200, and $118,800 per person for nursing home care.**

 What Kinds of Renovations Are Usually Required?

 Renovations will be unique to your home and will depend on your age and health.
-Common modifications include installing curbless showers, grab bars, slip-free flooring and widening hallways and doorways to accommodate wheelchairs.5
+Common modifications include installing curbless showers, grab bars, slip-free flooring and widening hallways and doorways to accommodate wheelchairs.3

 Below are two links that provide info on common aging in place remodeling projects: